Low-Frequency/Klipper-Git-Backup/README.md

 ## Restoring the config

+The script sets up a custom command for this.

 If you need to restore your config files, you have two options:

 1. Restoring to your existing installation with the git repo already configured